Katharine Montstream’s Journey: From 10-cent Cards to Commissioned Paintings09/16/2020 01:11PM ● By Phyl Newbeck

 For Katharine Montstream, the decision to try to make a living from her artwork was an easy one.
 “It was never scary,” she says.
 “I was selling real estate and waitressing and I started making little cards, and they were selling really well.”

-The cards cost ten cents each and Katharine was selling them for $1.15.
-By the end of the first year she had sold 16,000 handmade cards.
+The cards cost ten cents each and Katharine was selling them for $1.50.
+By the end of the second year she had sold 15,000 handmade cards.
 “That worked great,” she says, “but at some point, I kind of burned out.
 You can’t grow a business if you’re doing it all by hand, so we took a leap of faith to print the cards in 1991.”
 Mass production required Katharine to visit stationery stores and find representatives who were willing to sell the cards across the country.
 That year, she also made the decision to open Monstream Studio in a $100 a month space at Main Street Landing.
 “Even 30 years ago I could afford that,” she says.
 Soon, adjoining spaces became vacant and Katharine was able to expand.
 “We just kept paying month to month and it just kept growing.”

 Another transition was Katharine’s move from greeting cards to larger paintings.
 “Someone asked me to make one of my images bigger,” she remembers.
 “I thought I’d try it and then figure out what to do about pricing.”
 The larger paintings led to her first show at the Daily Planet with multiple 30x40-inch watercolors of gardens and cityscapes.
 “People responded to my work,” she says.
 “I didn’t try to analyze it, but it happened.
 Thirty years later, here we are.”